Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 We suggest you search the Deira and Bur Dubai areas as they are older and less expensive than the Downtown or Jumeirah areas of the city.

-There are also hostel options available in Dubai -though note many are male or female only.
-Our full listing of budget options coming soon!
+There are also hostel options available in Dubai – though note many are male or female only if you’re travelling as a couple/family.

 How much should I budget for food and restaurants in Dubai?

 Food and restaurants come in all different price categories.
-It really depends if you are coming for a romantic getaway, a solo adventure of having a family to cater for.
-You can find it all in Dubai so it’s totally up to you how much you spend in Dubai.
+It really depends if you are coming for a romantic getaway, a solo adventure or having a family to cater for.
+You can find it all in Dubai, so it’s totally up to you how much you spend in Dubai.

 The most practical dining options for most tourists is around hotels and malls where you can get a huge variety of cuisines and price points from basic takeaway dishes in a food court to fine dining.